dliu18/embedding_repo/README.md

 All of the embeddings were generated on the Discovery cluster with a GPU.
 The Discovery cluster has Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz CPUs and an NVIDIA Tesla K80 GPU.

 The conda environments utilized to embed the graphs are specified in `environments/`.
-The `base.yml` environment was utilized to embed with PCA, HOPE, Laplacian Eigenmap, and Node2Vec; `sdne.yml` for SDNE; and `hgcn.yml` for Hyperbolic GCN.
+The `base.yml` environment was utilized to embed with SVD, HOPE, Laplacian Eigenmap, and Node2Vec; `sdne.yml` for SDNE; and `hgcn.yml` for Hyperbolic GCN.

 When embedding with SDNE on the discovery cluster, cuda version 9.0 was loaded with `module load cuda/9.0`.